so-w-on/so-w-on.github.io/_posts/2024-01-01-Anatomy of a Box Writeup.md

 php>
 ```

-N.B.: make sure you have ran the following command beforehand, to have an active listener on your machine for any incoming connections:
+N.B.: make sure you have run the following command beforehand, to have an active listener on your machine for any incoming connections:
 ```bash
 $ nc -nvlp 9991
 ```